vsbuffalo/bds-files/chapter-03-remedial-unix/README.md

 A feud between different Unix variants from UC Berkeley (BSD) and AT&T (System
 V) and their different `ps` variants in the 1980s means that the cryptic, engrained `aux` option is supported widely still (i.e. even in Apple's OS X).
-While we typically just reach for `ps aux`, but since this gives us a *lot( of processes, it's common to pipe the output to `grep` to give us a more powerful little combination (there's also a tool called +psgrep+ just for this task).
-Below, let's take a look at the top of +ps+ output (so we can see its column names) and then look for "samtools":
+Since `ps aux` gives us a *lot* of processes to sort through, it's common to pipe the output to `grep` to give us a more powerful little combination (there's also a tool called `psgrep` just for this task).
+Below, let's take a look at the top of `ps` output (so we can see its column names) and then look for "samtools":

     $ ps aux | head -n3
     USER    PID  %CPU %MEM      VSZ    RSS   TT    STAT STARTED      TIME  COMMAND